org-arl/fjage/README.md

 * Agent development in Java or Groovy
 * Interactive Groovy shell and scripting
 * Easy switching between realtime operation and discrete event simulation
-* APIs for access from Javascript, Python, C
+* APIs for access from Java, Groovy, Python, C, and Javascript
+* JSON-based protocol to interface with external applications

 Documentation
 -------------